SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost for Constrained Optimization under Non-Euclidean Geometry

 Based on the Bregman distance, the proximal gradient step in \Cref{alg:Proximal_SPIDER+} can be generalized to the following update rule for solving the constrained composite optimization.

-Moreover, the characterization of critical points in \Cref{fact: grad} remains valid by defining the generalized gradient as $G_{\eta}(x_{k+1}) = \frac{1}{\eta} (x_k - x_{k+1})$.
-Then, we obtain the following oracle complexity result of Prox-SpiderBoost under the Bregman distance (replace the proximal step in \Cref{alg:Proximal_SPIDER+} by its general version (\cref{p_d_1}) ) for solving constrained composite optimization. \begin{theorem} Let \Cref{assum: f} hold and consider the problem (Q) with a convex regularizer $h$ and subject to a convex constrained set $\mathcal{X}$.
+Moreover, the characterization of critical points in \Cref{fact: grad} remains valid by defining the generalized gradient as $G_{\eta}(x) = \frac{1}{\eta} (x - T_{\eta h}(x,\nabla f(x)))$.
+Then, we obtain the following oracle complexity result of Prox-SpiderBoost under the Bregman distance (replace the proximal step in \Cref{alg:Proximal_SPIDER+} by $x_{k+1} = T_{\eta h}(x_k,v_k)$ ) for solving constrained composite optimization. \begin{theorem} Let \Cref{assum: f} hold and consider the problem (Q).
 Apply Prox-SpiderBoost with a proper Bregman distance $V$ that is $\alpha$-strongly convex, where $\alpha > 7/8$.
-Choose the parameters $q =|S| = \sqrt{n}$ and stepsize $\eta = \frac{1}{2L}$.
-Then, the algorithm outputs a point $x_\xi$ satisfying $\mathbb{E}\|G_\eta(x_\xi)\| \le \epsilon$ provided that the total number $K$ of iterations is at least
+Choose the parameters $q =|S| = \sqrt{n}$ and $\eta = \frac{1}{2L}$.
+Then, the algorithm outputs a point $x_\xi$ satisfying $\mathbb{E}\|G_\eta(x_\xi)\| \le \epsilon$ provided that the total number $K$ of iterations satisfies

-Moreover, the total SFO complexity is $\mathcal{O}( {\sqrt{n}}{\epsilon^{-2}} +n)$, and the PO complexity is $O(\epsilon^{-2})$. \end{theorem}
+Moreover, the total SFO complexity is $\mathcal{O}( {\sqrt{n}}{\epsilon^{-2}} +n)$, and the PO complexity is $\mathcal{O}(\epsilon^{-2})$. \end{theorem}